Overview of the role

 Occupation summary

 The first officer, also known as co-pilot, works in a variety of aircraft e.g. commercial, military, passenger or freight.
-The role of the first officer is to support the aircraft Commander and to assist her/him in the safe and efficient conduct of the flight.
+The role of the first officer is to support the aircraft Commander and to assist them in the safe and efficient conduct of the flight.
 In the event of the incapacitation of the Commander, the First Officer will assume the authority and responsibility for the aircraft and its crew, passengers and load.
 During normal operations, the Commander and the First Officer will alternate in performing the roles of ‘pilot handling’ and ‘pilot monitoring’.
 In these situations, the ‘pilot monitoring’ will conduct radio communications and monitor the duties of the ‘pilot handling’.
 At all times they are to ensure the safety and security of the passengers and crew.
 Apprentices will need to achieve either a frozen Air Transport Pilot Licence (Aeroplane) or a Multi-Crew Pilot Licence followed by Aircraft Type Conversion Training and supervised Line Training prior to taking an end-point assessment

 First officers are responsible to their employers for ensuring the safety and efficiency of every flight by